tetianaMas/tetianaMas/README.md

 - Always improve my coding skills and learn new technologies.
 - Open to constructive feedback.

-## You may reach me by the following links:
+## You may reach me out by the following links:

 - email: tetiana.maslova.qa@gmail.com
 - linkedIn: https://www.linkedin.com/in/tetiana-maslova/?locale=en_US
-- skype: live:tanyamaslovapeach

 ## My skills